 Here are my top 10 suggestions for wedding favors costing $3 or less.
 They’re sorted into 3 categories: Edible Favors, Drinkware Favors, and Fun or Unconventional Favors.

 Best Edible Favors for $3 or Less:

 1. The Whitaker Bountiful Bag.
 No one will object to receiving a bag of snacks while they’re waiting for the reception to start.
 I like this product because it’s a good value for the money, and you can pick between salty or sweet fillings (like animal crackers or goldfish to jelly beans or Tootsie Rolls).
 The bags themselves aren’t personalized, but the cards are.
-If you’d prefer customized packaging instead of a mini card, try the Hansel Bagged Candy filled with jelly beans, M&Ms and more, or if you like the idea of individually-customized candy pieces, you can buy customized Bulk Chewy Sprees and make your own gift bags for the ultimate personalization.
+If you’d prefer customized packaging instead of a mini card, try the Hansel Bagged Candy filled with jelly beans, M&Ms and more, or if you like the idea of individually customized candy pieces, you can buy customized Bulk Chewy Sprees and make your own gift bags for the ultimate personalization.

 2. Rockwell Square Candy Pieces.
 It’s a fancy name, but these edibles boil down to one thing…CHOCOLATE.
 They’re not full-size candy bars or anything, but I’d argue that’s almost better because you could scatter them on the tables instead of limiting them to one per place setting.
 The wrappers are available in versatile colors like gold, silver, and white, and your personalized message or thank you earns a special place on the front.

 3. George Chocolate Cigars.
 People usually bust out real cigars when something monumental happens, but these cigars are safe for all ages!
 I’ve always been fond of pretending to smoke them before I eat them (don’t deny it; you do it, too), which is something the kids will likely enjoy as well.
 Chocolate cigars look a lot like real ones from a distance and they won’t make your guests’ lungs sad.